platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 W: Missing certificate for domain <PLATFORM_ENVIRONMENT>-<PLATFORM_PROJECT>.<REGION>.platformsh.site
 ```

-One reason that this can happen has to do with the limits of Let's Encrypt itself, which caps off at 64 characters for URLS.
+One reason that this can happen has to do with the limits of Let's Encrypt itself, which caps off at 64 characters for URLs.
 If your TLS certificates are not being provisioned, it's possible that the names of your branches are too long, and the environment's generated URL goes over that limit.

 At this time, generated URLs have the following pattern: